Austin Corbin II

 This is an image from an early postcard, showing the bison in Corbin Park

 undated early postcard showing the gate to Central Station in Corbin's Park

 I have flown over the park many times.
 Like the rest of NH, it's mostly wooded now.
-It contains 2 ponds; Governor's Pond and Sumner's Pond.
-Chapin Pond is in the same area, just outside the park fence.
+It contains 3 ponds; Governor's Pond, Sumner's Pond, and Red Leaf Pond.
+Chapin Pond is in the same area as Governor's Pond and Sumner's Pond, just outside the park fence.
 They have a nice network of roads.
 I'm sure that, back in the days when the bison were there, there were many more fields.
 Lawrence Bean, from whom my family bought some land bordering the Park, told me his family used to live at what is now a stone foundation and cellar hole at the intersection of Skyline Drive and Whitewater Brook Road, just outside one of the Park gates.
 He told me he could remember when he was young, the land to the south of the southern fence line was all fields, and he and his family used to hay those fields for food for the park's animals.
 It's all large trees now.
 The park now owns much of those lands outside the southern fence, presumably as a buffer against development too close to the park.
 The park also contains the bald granite of Croydon Mountain, easily visible from I89 northbound.
 Croydon Peak used to have trees, but there was a big forest fire there in the early 1950s.
 Once the trees are gone, so is the soil.

 People who know where I live always ask me if I see wild boar in or around the park.
 I have never seen any animals inside the park.
 It's so heavily wooded, you really can't see anything that isn't right up near the fence, and I don't pay a lot of attention to things inside the fence.
 I've never seen any pigs outside the fence, either.
 I do hear elk bugling in the fall, which is very cool.